genderkit/genderkit/_articles/bras.md

 * It *causes dysphoria*
 * You *don’t see the point* of wearing one

+### I want to wear a bra, but it's uncomfortable...

+If you struggle with wearing a bra for sensory reasons, but still want to wear one, there may be ways to mitigate the discomfort:
+* If you find the material *itchy* or *chafing*, you might find that a *non-lacy* bra is better than a lacy one.
+* If you find the *straps uncomfortable*, you can get *comfort cushions* to go under the shoulder straps.

 ### What kinds are there?

 There are lots of different kinds of bra, and which kinds you want to wear will depend on your body, your relationship with it, your fashion sense, and the situation you’re dressing for.
 For this article, we’re focusing on the types of bra that can increase or decrease the prominence or apparent size of breasts.